DCotterill/halixia-hugo/content/ma/guide-dog-raising-1008.md

 layout: static
 ---

-Learn about becoming a guide dog puppy raiser
+Learn about becoming a guide dog puppy raiser.

 Learn more about becoming a guide dog puppy raiser, for those with a love of animals, with extra love and time to give towards making a big difference in someone life.